Frequently Asked Questions

 assembly area.
 To see where these areas are located, please see COCC Evacuation Map (pdf).

-What do I do if there is a shooting on campus?
+What do I do if there is a shooting, or active violence situation, on campus?

 During emergency situations, do not call Campus Public Safety unless you have key